tbp.monty.frameworks.utils#

 norm

-Extracts the point-normal direction from a noisy point-cloud.
+Extracts the surface normal direction from a noisy point cloud.

-Uses ordinary least-square fitting with error minimization along the view direction.
+Uses ordinary least-squares fitting with error minimization along the view direction.

 - Parameters:

-sensor_frame_data – point-cloud in sensor coordinates (assumes full patch is provided i.e. no preliminary filtering of off-object points).
+sensor_frame_data – Point cloud in sensor coordinates (assumes the full patch is provided, i.e., no preliminary filtering of off-object points).

-center_id – id of the center point in point_cloud.
+center_id – ID of the center point in the point cloud.

 - Returns:

 to True.
-An invalid point-normal means there were not enough points in the patch to make any estimate of the point-normal
+An invalid surface normal means there were not enough points in the patch to make any estimate of the surface normal.

 - Return type:

-Extracts the point-normal direction from a noisy point-cloud.
+Extracts the surface normal direction from a noisy point-cloud.

-Uses total least-square fitting.
-Error minimization is independent of view direction.
+Uses total least-squares fitting.
+Error minimization is independent of the view direction.

 - Parameters:

-point_cloud_base – point-cloud in world coordinates (assumes full patch is provided i.e. no preliminary filtering of off-object points).
+point_cloud_base – Point cloud in world coordinates (assumes the full patch is provided, i.e., no preliminary filtering of off-object points).

-center_id – id of the center point in point_cloud.
+center_id – ID of the center point in the point cloud.

-view_dir – viewing direction used to adjust the sign of the estimated point-normal.
+view_dir – Viewing direction used to adjust the sign of the estimated surface normal.

 - Returns:

 to True.
-An invalid point-normal means there were not enough points in the patch to make any estimate of the point-normal
+An invalid surface normal means there were not enough points in the patch to make any estimate of the surface normal.

 - Return type: